Novated lease: Novated leases in Australia

 Novated leases are almost exclusively used in Australia as part of an arrangement for providing the use of a motor vehicle by an employer to an employee via salary packaging.

 In a salary packaging arrangement involving a novated lease, an employee leases a motor vehicle and the lease is novated to their employer, that is, the employer agrees to take on the obligations of making the lease payments and the right to use the vehicle.
 The employer then provides the use of the vehicle to the employee as a fringe benefit.
 The employer will also usually pay the other running costs of the vehicle such as fuel, insurance, registration, service and maintenance as part of the arrangement.
 The employer reduces the salary of the employee by their total cost.
 This reduction in the employee's salary results in less income tax being payable by the employee, hopefully resulting in a net financial benefit to the employee.

-The term "novated lease" is sometimes used to refer the whole salary packaging arrangement.
-This can lead to confusion as the lease is only a component of the arrangement, and the arrangement is not itself a lease.
-Similarly the terms "Novated lease company", "Lease company", and "Leasing company", are sometimes used to refer to a salary packaging management company who manages a salary packaging arrangement rather than the finance company who is actually the lessor.
+The term "novated lease" is often used to refer the whole salary packaging arrangement.
+This leads to confusion as the lease is only a component of the arrangement, and the arrangement is not itself a lease.
+Similarly, the terms "Novated lease company", "Lease company", and "Leasing company", are used to refer to a salary packaging management company who manages a salary packaging arrangement for the employer rather than the finance company who is actually the lessor.

 If the employee ceases to be employed by that employer, the novation is cancelled, and all obligations and rights assumed by the employer under the novation agreement revert to the employee.
 The lease can subsequently be novated to a new employer.
 Once the term of the lease has expired, all obligations and rights under the deed of novation cease.

-Salary packaging and novated leases
+Salary packaging with novated leases

 In salary packaging an employer enters an arrangement to provide non-cash benefits to their employees in exchange for an equivalent reduction in salary, in order to reduce income taxes paid by the employee on that salary, while still providing the same net benefit.
 A novated lease is a way of providing the benefit of the use of a motor vehicle for an employee via salary packaging without the employer having to actually own the vehicle and also allowing the vehicle to move from employer to employer with the employee bearing the responsibility of the transaction.